kjappelbaum/oximachinetool/README.md

 ./build-docker.sh
 ```

-To run _tools-barebone_ framework locally, one needs to install all the dependencies provided
+To run the `tools-barebone` framework locally, one needs to install all the dependencies provided
-in _requirements.txt_ file.
-Run below command to install the _tools-barebone_ dependencies using pip:
+in `requirements.txt` file.
+To do this, run the command below to install the `tools-barebone` dependencies using pip:

 ```
 cd tools-barebone
 pip install -r requirements.txt
 ```

-Once your app _custom-tool_ is ready, update its path in _run-example.sh_ file as shown below.
+Once your app `custom-tool` is ready, update its path in `run-example.sh` file as shown below:

 ```
 vim run-example.sh